Inmessionant/NUSNet-PyTorch/README.md

-## UXNet: A Nested U Structure Model for Accurate and Fast Saliency Detection
+## UXNet: A Nested U Structure Model for Accurate and Fast Saliency Detection（PyTorch）

 ## Update!!!